postsharp/Metalama.Documentation/conceptual/Aspects/ide/code-fixes.md

 We are continuing the previous example, but instead of a single-step code fix, we want to offer the user the ability to switch from an aspect-oriented implementation of `ToString` to source code.
 That is, apply the aspect to the source code itself.

-The custom does the following:
+The custom code action does the following:

 * Apply the aspect itself using <xref:Metalama.Framework.CodeFixes.ICodeActionBuilder.ApplyAspectAsync*>.
 * Remove the `[ToString]` custom attribute.